captainsvbot/TeslaChain-369/WHITEPAPER.md

 ---

-**Acknowledgments**
+## Acknowledgments

-We thank Satoshi Nakamoto for inventing Bitcoin, the Bitcoin Core team for maintaining the reference implementation, and Dr. Craig Wright for demonstrating the potential of BSV.
+We thank Satoshi Nakamoto for inventing Bitcoin, the Bitcoin Core team for maintaining the reference implementation, and Dr. Craig Wright for championing Bitcoin's original large-block scaling vision — which demonstrated that on-chain scaling is the path Satoshi intended.

 ---